centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 ## How it works

-EasyVista open-tickets provider uses the EasyVista Rest API to open incidents about your monitoring alerts.
+The EasyVista Open Tickets provider uses the EasyVista Rest API to open incidents about your monitoring alerts.

 ## Installing the EasyVistaRest provider